-1) Provides various legislative findings and declarations, including the finding and declaration that private religious education is a legitimate and complimentary part of the American school system, and that parents have a recognized constitutional right to educate their children at religious private schools.

-- 2) Defines "released time instruction" as the instruction received by a pupil for the purposes and under the conditions of Education Code § 46014 which allows pupils, with the consent of their parents, to be excused from school in order to participate in religious exercises or to receive moral and religious instruction, as specified. - 3) Provides that Education Code § 46014 shall be construed to additionally permit a pupil to be excused from school to participate in instruction in nonsectarian morals and systems of belief by a nonsectarian entity. - 4) Defines "sponsoring entity" as the entity that provides released time instruction to a pupil pursuant to this chapter. - 5) Provides that the governing board of a school district may adopt a policy authorizing a pupil in high school to earn up to two elective credits toward that pupil's high school graduation requirements for the completion of released time instruction. - Requires the policy to state that a pupil in high school may receive elective credits for the completion of released time instruction only if the following conditions are met: - a) The pupil's parent or guardian makes a written request. - b) The released time instruction is conducted off school district property. - c) No public funds are expended and no public school personnel are involved in providing the instruction. - d) The sponsoring entity maintains attendance records and makes those records available to the school district the pupil attends. - e) Transportation to and from the place of released time instruction, including transportation for pupils with disabilities, is the complete responsibility of the sponsoring entity, parent, guardian, or pupil. - f) The sponsoring entity makes provisions for and assumes liability for the pupil. - g) The pupil assumes responsibility for any missed schoolwork.
+- 1) Provides various legislative findings and declarations, including the finding and declaration that private religious education is a legitimate and complimentary part of the American school system, and that parents have a recognized constitutional right to educate their children at religious private schools. - 2) Defines "released time instruction" as the instruction received by a pupil for the purposes and under the conditions of Education Code § 46014 which allows pupils, with the consent of their parents, to be excused from school in order to participate in religious exercises or to receive moral and religious instruction, as specified. - 3) Provides that Education Code § 46014 shall be construed to additionally permit a pupil to be excused from school to participate in instruction in nonsectarian morals and systems of belief by a nonsectarian entity. - 4) Defines "sponsoring entity" as the entity that provides released time instruction to a pupil pursuant to this chapter. - 5) Provides that the governing board of a school district may adopt a policy authorizing a pupil in high school to participate in released time instruction. - 6) Requires the policy to include the following conditions: - a) The pupil's parent or guardian makes a written request. - b) The released time instruction is conducted off school district property. - c) No public funds are expended and no public school personnel are involved in providing the instruction.

-h) The pupil does not miss any core curriculum subject courses to attend released time instruction.

-- 7) Provides that the policy shall include secular criteria for determining whether to authorize a pupil to earn credit for the completion of released time instruction.
-Requires the criteria to be substantially the same criteria used to evaluate a similar nonpublic high school course for the purpose of determining whether to award credit for that course to a pupil transferring from a nonpublic high school to a public high school. - 8) Provides that the secular criteria may include, but not be limited to the following: - a) The number of hours of classroom instruction time. - b) A review of the course syllabus that reflects course requirements and materials used. - c) The methods of assessment used in the course. - d) The qualifications of the course instructor, which shall be similar to the qualifications of other teachers in the school district. - 9) Provides that there shall be no criteria requiring that released time instruction be completed only at a nonpublic school. - 10) Provides that a decision to award credit for released time instruction shall be neutral to, and shall not involve any test for religious content or denominational affiliation. - 11) Prohibits school district staff and faculty from encouraging or discouraging participation by pupils in released time instruction. - 12) Provides that an absence for released time instruction shall not be deemed an absence in computing average daily attendance.
+- d) The sponsoring entity maintains attendance records and makes those records available to the school district the pupil attends. - e) Transportation to and from the place of released time instruction, including transportation for pupils with disabilities, is the complete responsibility of the sponsoring entity, parent, guardian, or pupil. - f) The sponsoring entity makes provisions for and assumes liability for the pupil. - g) The pupil assumes responsibility for any missed schoolwork. - h) The pupil does not miss any core curriculum subject courses to attend released time instruction. - i) The pupil attends school for no less than the minimum school day applicable to that pupil on each day of released time instruction. - 7) Provides that a policy may allow a pupil to receive up to two elective credits toward that pupil's high school graduation requirements for the completion of released time instruction. - 8) Requires the policy to include secular criteria for determining whether to authorize a pupil to earn credit for the completion of released time instruction.
+Requires the criteria to be substantially the same criteria used to evaluate a similar nonpublic high school course for the purpose of determining whether to award credit for that course to a pupil transferring from a nonpublic high school to a public high school. - 9) Provides that the secular criteria may include, but not be limited to the following: - a) The number of hours of classroom instruction time. - b) A review of the course syllabus that reflects course requirements, materials used, and a clear learning objective. - c) The methods of assessment used in the course. - d) The qualifications of the course instructor, which shall be similar to the qualifications of other teachers in the school district. - 10) Provides that there shall be no criteria requiring that released time instruction be completed only at a nonpublic school. - 11) Provides that a decision to award credit for released time instruction shall be neutral to, and shall not involve any test for religious content or denominational affiliation.